ChocoleytReeseDC/CS303_Act1/README.md

 # CS303_Act1

-Android Vs IOS Vs Windows
+Article: Android Vs IOS Vs Windows

 Android vs iOS vs Windows Mobile: Design and Interface/Versions/Advantage and Disadvantages

--Android and Windows have been powering their platforms like every single day, month, year.
+Brief Info: Android and Windows have been powering their platforms like every single day, month, year.
 They keep upgrading and keep changing their functioanlities unlike IOS that is still the same in terms of platform and design.

 1.)
 Android OS